Gulvan0/RequestBotV2.2/README.md

 If additional details can or should be provided (a review if a reviewer chose to leave one and/or a rejection reason if a reviewer rejected the level), pressing the respective button will cause a modal to appear.
 It is mandatory to specify the reason for rejecting the level if a review is not provided, but otherwise it's not required.

 If a reviewer chooses to leave a level review, the request author gets immediately notified.
 This, however, does not apply to the opinions left without a review.
+The notification includes the text of the review, splitting it into multiple messages in case it's too long.
+The splitter tries not to split messages in the middle of the word.
+However, although rarely, it still can happen when there is a too long word (over 20 characters) right at the splitting point.

 If a `request.append_conclusion_to_review` parameter is set to `true`, a conclusion exposing the reviewer's opinion is appended to the review text.
 By default, this feature is not enabled so as not to provoke questions in case of a discrepancy between regular reviewers' opinions and the final decision made by a GD moderator.